International Ideas at UNESCO

 - The minutes of the biannual meetings of UNESCO’s General Conference, (published as Proceedings), 1945-2019

-Funded by the Swedish Research Council (Vetenskapsrådet), the project is run by Benjamin G. Martin (Department of History of Science and Ideas, Uppsala University) in collaboration with Fredrik Mohammadi Norén (School of Arts and Communcation, Malmö University) and systems developers at Humlab Umeå.
+Funded by the Swedish Research Council (Vetenskapsrådet), the project was led by Benjamin G. Martin (Department of History of Science and Ideas, Uppsala University) in collaboration with Fredrik Mohammadi Norén (School of Arts and Communcation, Malmö University) and systems developers at Humlab Umeå.